systematic-magic/AgingPubMed/research_papers_html.rst

    	  	:alt: Figure number
    	  	:scale: 99%

 	- If figure image has :ref:`panel letters<figure_pannel>`, then check that reference to each panel is present in figure legend.
-Reference is denoted by :ref:`panel letter<figure_pannel>` and is formatted in bold.
+Reference is denoted by panel letter and is formatted in bold.

-	| There is one allowed format for the panel reference (case of letter should match letter case in figure image):
+	| There is one allowed format for the :ref:`panel<figure_pannel>` reference (case of letter should match letter case in figure image):

 	|	:sample:`(`:sampleb:`A`:sample:`)` or :sample:`(`:sampleb:`a`:sample:`)` - i.e. letter wrapped parentheses ()

-	| Panel letters can be combined in different ways in the figure legend text:
+	| :ref:`Panel letters<figure_pannel>` can be combined in different ways in the figure legend text:

 	| :sample:`(`:sampleb:`A` :sample:`and` :sampleb:`B`:sample:`)`